redislabs-training/ru203/README.md

 ## Getting RediSearch

-You can get free, cloud-hosted instance of Redis with RediSearch by creating a [Redis Cloud Essentials](https://redislabs.com/try-free/) account.
+You can get a free, cloud-hosted instance of Redis with RediSearch by creating a [Redis Cloud Essentials](https://redislabs.com/try-free/) account.

 To run RediSearch locally, you have a couple of options: